python/cpython/Doc/library/htmlparser.rst

    :synopsis: A simple parser that can handle HTML and XHTML.

 .. note::

    The :mod:`HTMLParser` module has been renamed to :mod:`html.parser` in Python 3.0.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.

 .. versionadded:: 2.2